-To replace the battery:
+- To replace the battery:

-1 If your notebook is on and is plugged into an AC outlet, go to Step 2.
+- 1 If your notebook is on and is connected to AC power, go to Step 2.

+- -OR-

-If your notebook is on and is not plugged into an AC outlet, save your work and turn off the notebook.
+If your notebook is on and is not connected to AC power, save your work and turn off your notebook.